covidsimteam/prox-e/hi/cov-hub/src/app/@hgraph/store/README.md

 ## Database

 The history service uses the `database.service` to persist history updates.
-This history service's persist method is used by the Ledger to send the history persist command.
+This history service's `persist` method is used by the Ledger to send the history persist request.

 ## Transaction